-We also offer coolant as part of a few different kits.
+We also offer coolant as part of a few different FCP Euro Service Kits.
 Replacing your thermostat, water pump, radiator, and old cooler are all going to involve dropping coolant from your Mercedes’ cooling system.
 You can find a bunch of those kits right here or by entering your car’s information into the “My Garage” tool on our homepage and following the drop-down menu.
 The kits contain everything you’ll need to perform a specific job, so you’ll never have to worry about missing an all-important o-ring once everything is apart.
 Plus, all of those parts and the included coolant are part of our Lifetime Replacement Guarantee.

 When Should I Replace My Coolant?

 Mercedes recommends a coolant flush and refill every 30,000 miles or every two years, whichever happens first.
 Truthfully, you'll be fine to run the same coolant for a bit longer than that, but the antifreeze's cooling and protective properties won't be as strong as they were.
 That is especially the case with the older 325.0-spec Q1030002 and Q1030004 bottles of antifreeze.
 The newest 325.6 formula, part number Q1030005, has improved durability, so it should retain its properties for longer.

 Also, be sure to properly flush all of the old coolant out if you're updating an older engine with the HOAT chemical formula to the newest Si-OAT chemical formula.
 Mixing the 325.5-spec with the 325.0-spec will cause accelerated wear of cooling system components.

 What Else Can I Do For My Cooling System?